QUICK ANSWER

 Post-closing (days 1 to 14 after closing):

-The money flow on your first deal: title company pays the listing brokerage the full listing commission.
-Listing brokerage sends the buyer-side commission to the buyer's brokerage (note: post-2024 NAR settlement, buyer broker compensation must be negotiated in the buyer broker agreement separately from the MLS).
-Each brokerage pays its agent based on the agent's split agreement.
+The money flow on your first deal: title company pays commissions according to the contract, closing statement, and brokerage instructions.
+In many transactions the listing brokerage receives the listing-side commission, and any buyer-broker compensation is handled under the negotiated agreement rather than through an MLS compensation field.
+Each brokerage then pays its agent based on the agent's independent contractor agreement.
 Your split after your broker's cut is what lands in your account.

 Florida real estate agent first deal: the paperwork sequence